 The Record Biz

 One of the Pacific Northwest's pioneering record labels -- Howell Oakdean "Morrie" Morrison's (1888-1984) Morrison Records -- began recording local talent in the late 1940s.
-Among those recorded were orchestras led by Frankie Roth, Jackie Souders (1904-1968), and Art Mineo (1918-2010), and western singers, including Curly Hayes and his Hayseeds, Clyde Wesche and his Western Rangers, and Paul (1896-1972) and Bonnie "Bonnie Guitar" (b.
-1923) Tutmarc.
+Among those recorded were orchestras led by Frankie Roth, Jackie Souders (1904-1968), and Art Mineo (1918-2010), and western singers, including Curly Hayes and his Hayseeds, Clyde Wesche and his Western Rangers, and Paul (1896-1972) and Bonnie "Bonnie Guitar" (1923-2019) Tutmarc.
 Within a few years the business had expanded to include a recording studio in North Seattle, a warehouse just west of Queen Anne Hill, and what was likely Seattle's first record-pressing plant, in Belltown at 211 Clay Street.

 Later, in September 1961, one of Seattle's premier audio engineers, Kearney Barton (1931-2012) -- the fellow who had cut recordings for most of Seattle's 1950s pop stars, including Bonnie Guitar, Pat Suzuki (b.
 1930), The Fleetwoods, and the Brothers Four -- moved his Northwest Recorders from a downtown location at 622 Union Street to the northern edge of Belltown.
 Starting over as Audio Recording, Inc., Barton's studio at 170 Denny Way would be the site of numerous significant sessions.
 In April 1965 Barton moved deeper into Belltown, converting a former muffler-repair shop at 2227 5th Avenue into a state-of-the-art studio.
 This was where hit-making sessions with local bands, including the Wailers, Counts, Dynamics, Sonics, Don and the Goodtimes, Merrilee Rush and the Turnabouts, and others, occurred up through 1981, when Barton built a new studio at his home in Seattle's Bryant neighborhood.